Dans-labs/dariah/docs/Concepts/Model.md

         that if there is no user in the group `root`, nobody can be made `root` from within the system.

+        Likewise, if a user is root, nobody can take away his/her root status, except him/herself.

         When importing data into the system by means of [load.sh]({{staticBase}}/tools/load.sh)
         you can specify to make a specific